 The third movement, 4 TeV (tera electron volts), represents the power of each beam of the LHC during 2012, when this work was written.
 Key clicks, passed around the ensemble, represent the massive machine revving up its energy.
 Another idea, stated in imitation, leads to an acceleration into the fourth movement.

 The final movement is named after the Higgs Boson, otherwise known as the "God particle."
 The LHC was built in order to confirm or disprove the existence of this particle that gives all other particles mass.
 On July 4, 2012, in the middle of my work on this piece, CERN announced that they had found the Higgs Boson after years of accumulating data.
 The music consists of repeated triumphant chords, morphing from one to another, celebrating this momentous discovery.
 All three previous movements are referenced, and the work ends with a reprise of the ethereal opening movement, this time fading away into silence.

-There are two versions of LHC, one for saxophone quartet (SATB) and one for clarinet quartet (3 B-flat clarinets and bass clarinet).
+There are four versions of LHC, one for saxophone quartet (SATB), one for clarinet quartet (3 B-flat clarinets and bass clarinet), one for bassoon quartet (4 bassoons, with NO contrabassoon), and one for piano trio.
 The saxophone version was commissioned by the MMTA Commissioned Composer program and premiered in Ann Arbor, Michigan by the Donald Sinta Saxophone Quartet: Dan Graser, Joe Girard, Danny Hawthorne-Foss, and Zach Stern.
 The clarinet version was commissioned and premiered by the 10th and Broadway Clarinet Quartet.

 Download a sample of the score here.